-These features are tailored to support, among other things, the approach to formal verificiation embodied in Intel's Forte verification environment.
-Forte combines several model checking and decision algorithms with lightweight theorem proving in higher-order logic.
+These features were tailored to support, among other things, the approach to formal verificiation embodied in Intel's Forte verification environment.
+The Forte approach combines several model checking and decision algorithms with lightweight theorem proving in higher-order logic.
 These reasoning tools are tightly integrated within reFLect, allowing the environment to be flexibly customised and large proof efforts to be organized and scripted effectively.

 The following paper, in the Journal of Functional Programming, gives a detailed account of the design of the reFLect language and its semantics:

-J. Grundy, T. Melham, and J. O'Leary,See also the PPDP 2004 article on the semantics of reFLect by Sava Kristić and John Matthews.
+J. Grundy, T. Melham, and J. O'Leary,Some further thoughts on the semantics of reflection in reFLect are in the following article:

 ‘A reflective functional language for hardware design and theorem proving’